Abhishek-297/IBM-Cloud-projects/README.md

 This project was completed as part of the:

-AICTE-IBM SkillsBuild Internship via Edunet Foundation
+AICTE-IBM SkillsBuild and  Edunet Foundation intership

-Special thanks to IBM Mentors & SkillsBuild Learning Paths for practical guidance.
+Special thanks to Edunet Foundation Mentors & IBM SkillsBuild Learning Paths for practical guidance.

 Learned additional concepts like RAG Techniques and AutoAI Automation during the internship.